justingodden/mlops-made-easy/docs/02-kubernetes/02-kubernetes-overview.md

 `Jobs` are yet another abstraction over pods and are used to manage workloads that aren't meant to run forever like a web server.
 As the name implies, they're good for managing jobs, e.g. you have a pod that does some data extraction and you only need it to run once and then stop.
 This can also be done with just a pod definition manifest, but using a job has some extra features like managing retries, how long to wait before you start the workload, etc.

-There is also a `CronJob` object which manages jobs and can schedule them using [cron](https://en.wikipedia.org/wiki/Cron), e.g. run this job daily at midnight.

 ```yaml
 apiVersion: batch/v1
 kind: Job